idaholab/virtual_test_bed/doc/content/msr/msre/msre_sam_model.md

 Specifically, the MSRE core is modeled with a 1-D channel and total heat source of 10 MW is uniformly distributed along the channel in this simplified demonstration model.
 The primary pump is placed between the core and the heat exchanger.
 As for the shell-and-tube heat exchanger, the shell side is modeled with one 1-D channel while the tube side is modeled with three 1-D channels, 2 long ones and 1 short connecting in a U-structure.
 The heat is exchanged through the 1-D wall coupling the shell and tube sides.
-The coolant slat temperature and velocity are specified at the inlet of the tube side as shown in the code snippet below.
+The coolant salt temperature and velocity are specified at the inlet of the tube side as shown in the code snippet below.
 A reference pipe is connected to the system to ensure a fixed pressure boundary condition at the exit of HX primary side, which helps the SAM model better converge.
 The component types involved include `PBOneDFluidComponent`, `PBPump`, `PBCoupledHeatStructure`, and `PBBranch`, and the boundary conditions involved include `PBTDV`, `PBTDJ`.
 The detailed instructions of these SAM components can be found in the SAM user manual, which are not repeated here for brevity.